Orbiter-Finance/papers/yellowpaper/yellowpaper.md

 geometry: margin=1.5cm
 date: \textit{Pre-release, \today}
 abstract: |
 	In this paper, we propose a optimistic interoperability , secure, low-gas, low-latency decentralized architectures for transfer of standard assets between rollup Layer2, while cost-effectively monitoring malicious behavior through zero-knowledge proofs.The protocol assumes that most of the character behaviors are not evil, and handle them in an optimistic way, so as to ensure the timeliness of cross-chain events, but at the same time provide a fast and convenient way to monitor evil events, and the security inherits from Ethereum Layer1.
+The operations on destination side are compatible both EVM and non-EVM rollup environments.
 urlcolor: cyan
 urlcolor: cyan
 bibliography: yellowpaper.bib